GK1100/Website-Scraper/README.md

 # Website-Scraper
-Website Scraper using Crawl4ai , Ollama and Gradio for UI

-# Ollama Web Scraper

 A web scraping tool that crawls websites and generates AI-powered summaries using Ollama models, with a user-friendly Gradio interface.

 ## What This Tool Does